Getting around Greece: Transportation Tips

 Ferries

-Except for some subsidized peripheral routes where older rust-buckets are still used, the Greek ferry fleet is fairly contemporary.
+Except for some subsidized peripheral routes where older rust-buckets are still used, the Greek ferry fleet is fairly modern.
 Routes and speed can vary enormously, however; a journey from Pireás to Santoríni, for instance, can take anything from five to ten hours.

-The cheapest fare class, which you'll automatically be sold unless you specify otherwise, is ikonomikí thési, which gives you the run of most boats except for the upper-class restaurant and bar.
-Most newer boats seem expressly designed to frustrate summertime travellers attempting to sleep on deck.
-For long overnight journeys, it's worth considering the few extra euros for a cabin bunk; second-class cabins are typically quadruple, while first-class double cabins with en-suite bathrooms can cost as much as a flight.
+The cheapest fare class, which you’ll automatically be sold unless you specify otherwise, is ikonomikí thési, which gives you the run of most boats except for the upper-class restaurant and bar.
+Most newer boats seem designed to frustrate summertime travellers attempting to sleep on deck.
+For long overnight journeys, it’s worth considering the few extra euros for a cabin bunk; second-class cabins are typically quadruple, while first-class double cabins with en-suite bathrooms can cost as much as a flight.

-Motorbikes and cars get issued separate tickets; the latter have risen in price dramatically of late to as much as five times the passenger fare, depending on size.
-For example, Sámos–Ikaría costs around €12 per person/€40 per car, while Sámos–Pireás is about €28/€100.
-It's really only worth taking a car to the larger islands like Crete, Rhodes, Híos, Lésvos, Sámos, Corfu or Kefaloniá, and only if staying a week or more.
+Motorbikes and cars get issued separate tickets, which can cost as much as five times the passenger fare, depending on size and journey duration – the shortest crossings are most expensive in comparison to a passenger ticket.
+It’s really only worth taking a car to the larger islands like Crete, Rhodes, Híos, Lésvos, Sámos, Corfu or Kefaloniá, and only if staying a week or more.
 Otherwise, it is cheaper to leave your car on the mainland and rent another on arrival.

 Hydrofoils, catamarans and high-speed boats